Posterior Tibialis Tendon Surgery

 of surgery to fix this tendon.

 The posterior tibialis tendon is a strong cord of tissue.
-It is one of the most important
+It's one of the most important

 tendons in your leg.
 It attaches the posterior tibialis muscle on the back of your